GK-2904/Amazon_FrontPage/README.md

 # Amazon_FrontPage
-This is my first project
+This is Amazon Website Clone.